PretendoNetwork/website/docs/en_US/install/3ds.md

 - `SD:/3ds/nimbus/update/0004013000003802.ips` (ACT/NNID)
 - `SD:/3ds/nimbus/update/juxt-prod.pem` (Juxtaposition certificate)
 - `SD:/3ds/nimbus/update/nimbus.3gx` (Nimbus plugin for Luma)

-If not installed through Universal-Updater, ensure at least one of the following also exists

 - `SD:/cias/nimbus.cia`

+Once you've finished copying the files to your SD card, insert the SD card into your 3DS/2DS system.

+Open FBI.
+If you do not have FBI, download the latest release from [GitHub](https://github.com/lifehackerhansol/FBI/releases/latest).
+Select `SD`, then `cias`.
+Find and select `nimbus.cia`.
+Select either `Install CIA` or `Install and delete CIA`.

+Once it has finished installing, press the HOME button and exit FBI.
+You should see a message that a new application has been added to the HOME Menu.
+Click OK and you'll now have Nimbus on your HOME Menu.

+<b>Continue to the [Enabling Luma patches](#enabling-luma-patches) section.</b>

+#### Installing to Homebrew Launcher

+If you want to launch Nimbus from the Homebrew Launcher, download the zip file labeled `3dsx.[version].zip` from the [latest Nimbus release](https://github.com/PretendoNetwork/nimbus/releases/latest) and copy the `3ds` folder from inside it to the root of your SD card.
+If you are asked to merge or overwrite files, accept the changes.

+Before putting the SD card back in your system, check that it contains all of the following files:

+- `SD:/3ds/nimbus/update/000400300000BC02.ips` (Miiverse, JPN)
+- `SD:/3ds/nimbus/update/000400300000BD02.ips` (Miiverse, USA)
+- `SD:/3ds/nimbus/update/000400300000BE02.ips` (Miiverse, EUR)
+- `SD:/3ds/nimbus/update/0004013000002902.ips` (HTTP)
+- `SD:/3ds/nimbus/update/0004013000002E02.ips` (Sockets)
+- `SD:/3ds/nimbus/update/0004013000002F02.ips` (SSL)
+- `SD:/3ds/nimbus/update/0004013000003202.ips` (FRD/Friends)
+- `SD:/3ds/nimbus/update/0004013000003802.ips` (ACT/NNID)
+- `SD:/3ds/nimbus/update/juxt-prod.pem` (Juxtaposition certificate)
+- `SD:/3ds/nimbus/update/nimbus.3gx` (Nimbus plugin for Luma)
 - `SD:/3ds/nimbus.3dsx`

+Once you've finished copying the files to your SD card, insert the SD card into your 3DS/2DS system.

+<b>Continue to the [Enabling Luma patches](#enabling-luma-patches) section.</b>

+#### Installing to both HOME Menu and Homebrew Launcher

+If you want to launch Nimbus from both the HOME Menu and Homebrew Launcher, download the zip file labeled `combined.[version].zip` from the [latest Nimbus release](https://github.com/PretendoNetwork/nimbus/releases/latest) and copy the `3ds` and `cias` folders from inside it to the root of your SD card.
+If you are asked to merge or overwrite files, accept the changes.

+Before putting the SD card back in your system, check that it contains all of the following files:

+- `SD:/3ds/nimbus/update/000400300000BC02.ips` (Miiverse, JPN)
+- `SD:/3ds/nimbus/update/000400300000BD02.ips` (Miiverse, USA)
+- `SD:/3ds/nimbus/update/000400300000BE02.ips` (Miiverse, EUR)
+- `SD:/3ds/nimbus/update/0004013000002902.ips` (HTTP)
+- `SD:/3ds/nimbus/update/0004013000002E02.ips` (Sockets)
+- `SD:/3ds/nimbus/update/0004013000002F02.ips` (SSL)
+- `SD:/3ds/nimbus/update/0004013000003202.ips` (FRD/Friends)
+- `SD:/3ds/nimbus/update/0004013000003802.ips` (ACT/NNID)
+- `SD:/3ds/nimbus/update/juxt-prod.pem` (Juxtaposition certificate)
+- `SD:/3ds/nimbus/update/nimbus.3gx` (Nimbus plugin for Luma)
+- `SD:/3ds/nimbus.3dsx`
+- `SD:/cias/nimbus.cia`

-Insert your SD card back into your console.
+Once you've finished copying the files to your SD card, insert the SD card into your 3DS/2DS system.

+To install Nimbus to your HOME Menu, open FBI.
+If you do not have FBI, download the latest release from [GitHub](https://github.com/lifehackerhansol/FBI/releases/latest).
+Select `SD`, then `cias`.
+Find and select `nimbus.cia`.
+Select either `Install CIA` or `Install and delete CIA`.

+Once it has finished installing, press the HOME button and exit FBI.
+You should see a message that a new application has been added to the HOME Menu.
+Click OK and you'll now have Nimbus on your HOME Menu.

+<b>Continue to the [Enabling Luma patches](#enabling-luma-patches) section.</b>

-## Luma patches
+## Enabling Luma patches

 <div class="tip">
 ℹ️ <b>Skip this step if you've already enabled the required patches on your console for Pretendo Network.</b>
 </div>

 In order to make use of the Pretendo Network service, you will need to enable Luma patches on your console.
-Hold the `SELECT` button on your 3DS and power it on.
+Hold `SELECT` + `Power` on your 3DS/2DS and power it on.

 On the screen that is displayed, make sure that these following options are enabled: